 What she might achieve yet

-• Considering she is only 23 and sixth on the all-time UEFA Women's Champions League scorers' list, it seems only a matter of time before she overhauls the still active Anja Mittag in first place (Mittag has 51 goals, Hegerberg 41) and perhaps goes on to extablish a lead similar to that held by Cristiano Ronaldo in the men's competition.
+• Considering she was only 23 im May 2019 and fourth on the all-time UEFA Women's Champions League scorers' list, it seems only a matter of time before she overhauls the retired Anja Mittag in first place (Mittag has 51 goals, Hegerberg 44) and perhaps goes on to extablish a lead similar to that held by Cristiano Ronaldo in the men's competition.

-• She has been part of the Lyon side that became the first to win three European titles in a row, in both 2015/16 and 2017/18 striking in finals against Wolfsburg and topping the season's goalscorers list.
-The deal Lyon have given her, reported to be the best in women's club football history, suggests they do not expect to stop three.
+• She has been part of the Lyon side that became the first to win fourth European titles in a row, in both 2015/16 and 2017/18 striking in finals against Wolfsburg and topping the season's goalscorers list, before her 2018/19 heroics against Barcelona.

 • The first three winners of the UEFA Best Women's Player in Europe Award – German trio Nadine Angerer, Nadine Kessler and Célia Šašić – all immediately retired (in Kessler's case due to injury).
 The fourth winner Hegerberg seems more likely than not to add to her tally though she lost out to Pernille Harder last season.